GenericMale/protonvpn-docker/README.md

 - Uses `VPN_SERVER_COUNT=10` to randomly selects one of the 10 fastest servers.
 - Schedules reconnection at 2:00 AM with `VPN_RECONNECT=2:00` to rotate servers.
 - Runs a Privoxy container attached to the VPN network. (`network_mode: service:protonvpn`)
+- Privoxy is not started until the VPN is connected with `depends_on` and `condition: service_healthy`.
 - Exposes Privoxy's port (8118) for clients to connect to the VPN using Privoxy as a forward proxy.
   Notice the port mapping on the ProtonVPN container.